 Mui Borok Khundrupui is a traditional Tripuri dish that exemplifies the ingenious use of locally available ingredients.
 It’s a hearty preparation that combines pulses, herbs, and various vegetables to create a flavorful and nourishing stew.

-The dish is often made with lentils or legumes like beans, showcasing Tripura’s focus on sustainable and wholesome eating.
-In Mui Borok Khundrupui, the ingredients are carefully chosen to provide a balanced meal that satisfies taste and nutrition.
+People often make the dish with lentils or legumes like beans, showcasing Tripura’s focus on sustainable and wholesome eating.
+In Mui Borok Khundrupui, we carefully choose the ingredients to provide a balanced meal that satisfies taste and nutrition.

 Using indigenous herbs and spices imparts a distinct aroma and taste deeply rooted in Tripura’s culinary traditions.
-The dish is often enjoyed with rice, enhancing its heartiness and making it a comfort food for many locals.
+Many locals often enjoy the dish with rice, enhancing its heartiness and making it a comfort food.

 14. Gudok